Spatial enantioseparation of gaseous chiral molecules: Cyclic three-level model with the space-dependent part of the overall phase

-Such a setup of the electromagnetic fields makes $\delta\vec{k}\ne 0$, which means that the space-dependent part $\phi_{r}$ of the overall phase is non-zero.
-It brings the problem of the phase mismatching, which is the main limitation of the inner-state enantioseparation~\cite{Perez} and the enantio-discrimination~\cite{Patterson,Patterson2,Shubert,Shubert2,Shubert3,Lobsiger,Patterson3}.
-As follows, we discuss how the non-zero space-dependent part $\phi_{r}$ of the overall phase affects the spatial enantioseparation of gas chiral molecules.
+Such a setup of the electromagnetic fields makes $\delta\vec{k}\ne 0$, which means that the space-dependent part $\phi_{r}$ of the overall phase is nonzero.
+This introduces the problem of phase mismatching, which is the main limitation of the inner-state enantioseparation~\cite{Perez} and the enantiodiscrimination~\cite{Patterson,Patterson2,Shubert,Shubert2,Shubert3,Lobsiger,Patterson3}.
+In the following we discuss how the nonzero space-dependent part $\phi_{r}$ of the overall phase affects the spatial enantioseparation of gaseous chiral molecules.